martinescardo/HoTTEST-Summer-School/Agda/Lecture-Log/lecture3.lagda.md

  from-Σ-≢ v = ¬-Σ-gives-Π-¬ (contra-to-Σ-≡ v)
 ```

-We know revisit the example above.
+We now revisit the example above.
 How do we prove that aa and bb are
 different?
 It's not easy.
 We use the above lemmas.

 ```agda